surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 13.13.0-rc.2 =
+= 13.13.0 =

 (2022/12/07) Added an extra check to prevent duplicate post images that are both featured and attached.
+Fixed incorrect warning for missing organization images when the site publisher is a person.

 = 13.12.0 =